 Dallas / Fort Worth airport development plan

-- Reducing delays on the existing runways and taxiways, including enhancements to the service / cargo road system, primarily around the west terminal
+Delays on the existing runways and taxiways will be reduced, including enhancements to the service / cargo road system, primarily around the west terminal.

 Terminal D specifications

 Terminal D opened on 23 July 2005.
 The terminal’s surface area is 186,000m² and its total cost was $1.2bn.
 It has 28 replacement jet gates.